-No dividends were paid to stockholders during the years ended April 30, 2023, 2022 or 2021.
-The Company currently intends to retain all its future earnings, if any, to finance operations, support our growth strategies, repay indebtedness and repurchase shares.
+No dividends were paid to stockholders during the years ended April 30, 2024, 2023 or 2022.
+The Company currently intends to retain all its future earnings, if any, to finance operations, support its growth strategies, repay indebtedness and repurchase shares.
 Most of the Company's indebtedness contains restrictions on the Company's activities, including paying dividends on its capital stock.
-See Note 7, "Long-Term Debt" of the Notes to Consolidated Financial Statements included in this Annual Report on Form 10-K. Any future determination relating to our dividend policy will be made at the discretion of the Company's board of directors and will depend on several factors, including future earnings, capital requirements, financial conditions, future prospects, contractual restrictions and covenants and other factors that the Board of Directors may deem relevant.
+See Note 7, "Long-Term Debt" of the Notes to Consolidated Financial Statements included in this Annual Report on Form 10-K. Any future determination relating to our dividend policy will be made at the discretion of the Company's Board of Directors and will depend on several factors, including future earnings, capital requirements, financial conditions, future prospects, contractual restrictions and covenants and other factors that the Board of Directors may deem relevant.